tahainan5/qquotes-to-scrape-selenium/README.md

-# Haber Başlıkları ve Kelime Sayısı

-This project scrapes news headlines from the BBC News website and counts the number of words in each headline.
-The data is saved into a CSV file for further analysis.

-## How to Run

-1. Install the required libraries:
-`pip install requests beautifulsoup4 pandas`

-2. Run the script:
-`python your_script_name.py`

-3. The data will be saved in a CSV file (`headlines_word_count.csv`).
+# Quotes To Scrape - Authors Informations

+This is a simple web scraping project built with Selenium that scrapes quotes from the "Quotes to Scrape" website.
+The project retrieves data such as authors' names, birthdates, and birthplaces and stores them in a dictionary.
+Finally, the dictionary is converted into a Pandas DataFrame and saved as an Excel file.

 ## License
 MIT License.